JPry/vvv-base/README.md

 ### `xipio`

 Whether to enable support for [xip.io](http://xip.io).
 This will set up the Nginx config to include the Xip.io version of the first domain.
+Defaults to `true`.

 ### `version`

 The WordPress version to install.
-The default is `latest`.
+Defaults to `latest`.

 ### `locale`

 The locale to use when installing WordPress.
-The default is `en_US`.
+Defaults to `en_US`.

 ### `plugins`